 The many benefits of the Churchill Scholarship (beyond the funding!) are listed below.

 - Students are able to conduct independent research (with no other academic obligations at all) at one of the best-resourced universities in the world.

-- Cambridge labs tend to treat Master’s students as equals, rather than as junior members of a research group.
+- Cambridge labs tend to treat master’s students as equals, rather than as junior members of a group.

-- Typically, students will publish at least one first author paper from their year of research in Cambridge.
-Churchill also has a fund to send them to conferences, and most will present their work to an international audience.
+- Typically, students will publish at least one first author paper from their year of research.
+Churchill also has a fund for conference travel; most scholars will present their work to an international audience.

 - Many students continue to collaborate with their Cambridge lab after their return to the US.

 - Churchill College is the only Cambridge College that focuses on STEM subjects, and therefore has one of the highest concentrations of great scientists from around the world that students will have as housemates, dining companions, and friends.